 People who are walking have little protection against motor vehicles, and the results of a collision can be serious.
 Pedestrian accidents often happen as the result of negligent, drunk, or otherwise distracted drivers.
 If you or someone you love has suffered injuries after being struck by a vehicle, you might have a legal right to seek compensation.
 A compassionate Mount Pleasant pedestrian accident lawyer could listen to your needs and work to identify effective legal options.
 Allow a dedicated personal injury attorney to share the burden and assist in the fight for fair compensation.
-Call today and set up a time for an initial legal consultation.

 What is a Driver’s Duty of Care?